techatpark/website/site/content/posts/beyond-ci-cd.md

   - vijaywhat
 ---

-In the world of online education for rural government school students, accessibility and quality are vital.
-[Gurukulams](https://gurukulams.com/) is an online learning portal that provides affordable and effective education, driven by the dedication of our community.
-Built by students for students, 80% of our contributors have little to no prior experience in software development.
+[Gurukulams](https://gurukulams.com/) is an online learning portal that provides affordable and effective education platform, developed by students for students, 80% of our contributions come from people with little to no prior experience in software development.
 This requires a codebase that is both simple and secure to encourage widespread participation.

 ## Our Approach